 The candidate should have a basic knowledge on quantum mechanics (assumed in chemistry and physics BSc. students), and preferably have experience in the computation of the electronic structure of molecular systems with multiconfigurational wave function approaches.

-Supervisors: David Casanova.
+Supervisor: David Casanova.